rlankhorst/zip-recipes/src/README.md

 == Changelog ==

-= 4.10 =
+= 4.10 Greek + bug fixes + automatic nutrition calculator for premium =

-- For premium version: Added automatic nutrition calculation!
+- For Zip Recipe Lover plan: Added automatic nutrition calculation!
 - Moved Yields label higher in entry field
 - Added promotion for automatic nutrition
 - Fixed a bunch of warnings that may have appeared for some users